 Pediatric Cleft Lip and Palate Surgery

 No parent wishes to look into the face of their newborn baby and discover a craniofacial deformity like a cleft lip and palate.
 Many children are born with this congenital birth defect that affects both aesthetic and functional aspects of the mouth and face.
 Children born with a cleft palate can experience problems with feeding, ear infections, speech development and proper growth.
-Dr. Eric Cerrati can perform pediatric cleft lip and palate surgery at his offices in Salt Lake City and South Jordan, Utah.
+Dr. Eric Cerrati can perform pediatric cleft lip and palate surgery at his office in Park City, Utah.

 A cleft palate is when an open hole is left in the roof of the mouth due to lack of proper development.
 Observable at birth, this is caused by the sides of the face not fusing properly during fetal development.
 Since the face and palate develop apart from one another, a child may only have a cleft lip, only a cleft palate or both.
 Cleft lip and palate surgery seek to close the openings by using the latest techniques and state-of-the-art technology.
 The soft palate will be loosened and stretched to fit together then resewn specifically to allow for stretching and movement.